 By Mayo Clinic Staff

-One of the best ways to reduce your risk of being harmed by medication errors is to take an active role in your health care.
+One of the best ways to reduce your risk of being harmed by medication errors is to take an active role in your own health care.
 Learn about the medications you take — including possible side effects.
 Never hesitate to ask questions or share concerns with your doctor, pharmacist and other health care providers.

 Just what are medication errors?